Home EssentialsBond Market This Dhanteras 2020, should you think beyond gold and diversify your portfolio?

 • Investors can buy SGBs from the RBI site.
 SGB 2020-21 Series VIII is being issued on 13-11-2020.
 Alternatively, you can buy in the secondary market also.

 In addition, if you are investing for a very long term i.e. more than 10 years, the return from yellow metal is safer and higher.
 However, as gold prices are all-time high now, returns from gold might be not very predictable.
-If you are looking for a higher, safer, and assured returns, then you can consider investing in bonds.
+If you are looking for a higher, less riskier, and stable returns, then you can consider investing in bonds.

 What are bonds and why bonds?